 - If referenceLocation is set to movingReferenceLocation and the UE supports location-based measurement initiation for moving cell the UE derives the serving cell reference location based on ephemeris, epochTime and referenceLocation.
 If the distance between the UE and serving cell reference location is shorter than distanceThresh, the UE may choose not to perform inter-frequency measurements.
 Else, the UE shall perform inter-frequency measurements.

-- Else, the UE may choose not to perform intra-frequency measurements.
+- Else, the UE may choose not to perform inter-frequency measurements.

 - Else, the UE may choose not to perform inter-frequency measurements.